Suzaku Token (SUZ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Suzaku Token Historical Price

-According to the latest data gathered on Suzaku Token live price page, the current price of Suzaku Token is 0.050869USD.
+According to the latest data gathered on Suzaku Token live price page, the current price of Suzaku Token is 0.049371USD.
 The circulating supply of Suzaku Token(SUZ) is

 In the past 24 hours, Suzaku Token has shown a price movement of